Distortion matrix approach for ultrasound imaging of random scattering media: Results

-where $\mathbf{\Gamma}_H$ is diagonal and its coefficients are directly proportional to $|H(x)|^2$. $\mathbf{\Gamma_H}$ is equivalent to a scattering matrix associated with a virtual specular object whose scattering distribution corresponds to the input focal spot intensity $|H(x)|^2$ (see Fig.~\ref{focusing_speckle_img}C).

-Expressed in the form of Eq.\ \ref{rhoaveeq}, $\langle\mathbf{C}\rangle$ is analogous to a reflection matrix associated with a single scatterer of reflectivity $|H(x)|^2$.
-For such an experimental configuration, it has been shown that an iterative time reversal process converges towards a wavefront that focuses perfectly through the heterogeneous medium onto this scatterer~\cite{Prada1994,Prada1996}.
+where $\mathbf{\Gamma}_H$ is diagonal and its coefficients are directly proportional to $|H(x)|^2$. $\mathbf{\Gamma_H}$ is equivalent to a scattering matrix associated with a virtual \alex{coherent} reflector whose scattering distribution corresponds to the input focal spot intensity $|H(x)|^2$ (Fig.~\ref{focusing_speckle_img}\laura{D}).
+Expressed in the form of Eq.\ \ref{rhoaveeq}, \alex{$\langle\mathbf{C}\rangle$ is analogous to a reflection matrix associated with a single scatterer of reflectivity $|H(x)|^2$.} For such an experimental configuration, it has been shown that an iterative time reversal process converges towards a wavefront that focuses perfectly through the heterogeneous medium onto this scatterer~\cite{Prada1994,Prada1996}.
 Interestingly, this time-reversal invariant can also be deduced from the eigenvalue decomposition of the time-reversal operator $\mathbf{R}\mathbf{R}^{\dag}$~\cite{Prada1994,Prada1996,Prada2003}.
-The same decomposition could thus be applied to $\mathbf{C}$ in order to retrieve the wavefront that would perfectly compensate for aberrations and optimally focus on the virtual reflector (see Fig.~\ref{focusing_speckle_img}C).
+The same decomposition could thus be applied to $\mathbf{C}$ in order to retrieve the wavefront that would perfectly compensate for aberrations and optimally focus on the virtual reflector\laura{.
+This effect is illustrat\alex{ed} in Fig.~\ref{focusing_speckle_img}\laura{D}.
+It is important to emphasize, however, \alex{that the induced focal spot} is enlarged compared to the diffraction limit~\cite{Aubry2006,Robert2009}. \alex{For the \laura{goal} of diffraction-limited imaging, the size of this focal spot should be reduced.} In the following, we express this situation mathematically, and show how to resolve it.}

-Pursuing the analogy between the correlation matrix $\mathbf{C}$ and the reflection matrix $\mathbf{R}$ for a coherent reflector, the rank of $\mathbf{C}$ should scale as the number of resolution cells mapping the virtual reflector~\cite{Aubry2006,Robert2009}.
-Since the scattering distribution $|H(x)|^2$ covers an area larger than the diffraction-limited focal spot, the eigenvalue decomposition of $\mathbf{C} $ yields a set of eigenmodes which focus on different parts of the virtual scatterer.
-To lift this degeneracy, the correlation matrix coefficients can be normalized as follows
+\alex{By \laura{the van Cittert-Zernike} theorem~\cite{Mallart1994}, the correlation coefficients $C(k'_x,k_x)$ are directly proportional to the Fourier transform of the scattering distribution $|H(x)|^2$ (see \textit{SI Appendix}, Section S4, for details).
+To reduce the size of the virtual reflector, one can equalize the Fourier spectrum of its scattering distribution.
+Interestingly,} this can be done by normalizing the correlation matrix coefficients as follows